About Us

 Mission

-Our mission is to protect and restore the marine waters, habitats and species of the Northwest Straits region to achieve ecosystem health and sustainable resource use.
+Our mission is to protect and restore the marine waters, habitats and species of the Northwest Straits region by supporting Marine Resources Committees and advancing their community-driven priorities.

 Overview

-The Northwest Straits Commission provides funding, training and support to seven county-based Marine Resources Committees (MRCs).
-It facilitates regional coordination among the MRCs and connects the MRC work to regional planning processes such as the Puget Sound Partnership Action Agenda and Puget Sound Nearshore Estuary Restoration Program.
-The Northwest Straits Commission also takes on and manages regional projects that are of interest to all MRCs such as training volunteers to identify forage fish spawning sites.
+Northwest Straits Commission provides funding, training and support to seven county-based Marine Resources Committees (MRCs).
+We facilitate regional coordination among the MRCs and connect MRC work to regional planning processes such as the Puget Sound Partnership Action Agenda and Puget Sound Nearshore Estuary Restoration Program.
+Northwest Straits Commission also takes on and manages regional projects that are of interest to multiple MRCs such as training volunteers to identify forage fish spawning sites.

-The MRCs are locally-based advisory groups comprised of volunteers with an interest in protecting their local marine waters.
+MRCs are locally based advisory groups comprised of volunteers with an interest in protecting their local marine waters.
 MRCs receive base funding through grant agreements with the NWS Commission to accomplish priority restoration and protection work in their local areas.

-The work of the Northwest Straits Commission, the MRCs and the Northwest Straits Foundation all focus on the same goal-- to restore and protect our marine waters.
-Each component of the Initiative has unique skills and organizational characteristics that allow for strong collective action.
+The work of Northwest Straits Commission, MRCs, and our partners all focus on the same goal-- to restore and protect our marine waters.
+Our unique organizational structure encourages strong collective action.
 The sum of our work is greater than its individual parts.

 Environmental goals